 A highly skilled and knowledgeable team of Family Carer Practitioners, based in Early Help Hubs (District Council offices) and in Norfolk County Council Adult Social Services offices, will deliver one-to-one support in the community and carry out Carers Assessments.

 You can refer yourself for a Carers Assessment via the Carers Matter Norfolk Advice Line.
-A Family Carer Practitioner will meet with you one-to-one and complete Part B of the Carer’s Assessment with you, which will include creating an Action Plan helping you to focus on what you want to achieve and the steps you can take with a Connector to reach them.
+A Family Carer Practitioner will meet with you one-to-one and complete Part B of the Carer’s Assessment with you, which will include creating an Action Plan helping you to focus on what you want to achieve and the steps you can take with a Family Carer Practitioner to reach them.

 What we can offer